Visionatrix/Visionatrix/README.md

 To achieve this goal, the [ComfyUI](https://github.com/comfyanonymous/ComfyUI) project was chosen, since its flow format looks very great.

-**Visionatrix** projects provides:
+Visionatrix projects provides:

-1. Automatic installation in one click.
+1. **Simplified Setup**: one-click installation process.
-2. Extended format of ComfyUI workflows.
-3. Constant task history.
+2. **User-Centric Design**: interface is crafted with the user in mind, prioritizing ease of use.
+3. **Standardized Workflows**: workflows based on widely-adopted ComfyUI workflow format.
-4. Backend endpoints for tasks & server management.
+4. **Seamless Integration**: backend endpoints for comprehensive task and server management.
-5. User interface which is much simpler and user-oriented
-6. Support for command line options that ComfyUI supports.
+5. **Proven Reliability**: building on the solid foundation of ComfyUI, benefiting from extensive testing.
+6. **Scalability**: automatic task scheduling across multiple instances, facilitating efficient scaling.
 7. Multiple users support. _(in progress)_
 8. Connecting a custom user backend. _(in progress)_
-9. Support of queue manager to schedule tasks between multiply instances. _(in progress)_

 > [!NOTE]
 > The project is currently in the early development stage, expect breaking changes.